-A restrictive covenant is a clause in a contract that limits your freedom to use information that’s valuable to your employer.
-It can include things like who you can work for, where you can work and how you can use information like lists of clients and trade secrets.
+A restrictive covenant is a clause in a contract of employment that limits your freedom to use certain information or to do certain things once you leave your employment.
+They can include things like restrictions on who you can work for, where you can work, and what dealings (if any) you are allowed to have with any clients and/or business contacts.
+It is also common to see clauses that seek to prevent ex-employees from poaching staff.